Sign in

 Dies

-Press forging is limited to producing parts of specific sizes, which excludes large-scale designs.
+Press forging is constrained to specific component sizes, inhibiting large-scale production.

 Residual Stress